-The module implements the Crypto Officer role.
+In the FIPS Approved mode the Aruba Mobility Controller or Mobility Master implements the Crypto Officer role.
 Connections between the module and the mobility controller are protected using IPSec.
-Crypto Officer Authentication is accomplished via RSA/ECDSA certificate in IKEv2 implementation.
+Crypto Officer's authentication is accomplished via either RSA digital certificate (IKEv2) or ECDSA digital certificate (IKEv2).
+The Mobility Master interacts with the APs through the Mobility Controller through provisioning of configurations.